 Tuesday 20 October 2020 - 10:00, Edward Jantjie on "Phishing" - Phishing, Think before you click

 Question and Answers (if any) - to come after the event

-Monday 26 October, choose your own schedule, Khipu Course on "Advanced Phishing Awareness Course" (will continue into November)
+November 2020, choose your own schedule, Khipu Course on "Advanced Phishing Awareness Course"